cyril-data/dreamerv3_stable/README.md

 ## Model Configuration

 The framework allows you to configure and instantiate various reinforcement learning models.
-It supports algorithms such as PPO, PPO_SF...
+It supports algorithms such as PPO, SAC, **but built to test DreamerV3**.
 Models can be loaded from saved checkpoints to continue training.

 ## Run on supercomputers